Muslim ibn Quraysh

-Abu'l-Makarim Muslim ibn Quraysh (أبو المكارم مسلم بن قريش) also known by the honorific title Sharaf al-Dawla (شرف الدولة), was the Uqaylid emir of Mosul and Aleppo.
+Abu'l-Makarim Muslim ibn Quraysh (أبو المكارم مسلم بن قريش) also known by the honorific title Sharaf al-Dawla (شرف الدولة), was a sultan of the Uqaylid Emirate during whose reign it reached its peak.
+He was the last Arab ruler whose dominion included parts of modern-day Turkey.
 He died in June 1085.

 History

 Muslim's father Quraysh bin Badran, who was known by his honorific title Alam al-Din, was the Arab emir of Mosul who acknowledged the supremacy of the Seljuks, although he later came into conflict with them and was temporarily expelled from Mosul.
 He accompanied the Mamluk soldier Basasiri when the latter took Baghdad at the end of 1058, but the Seljuks retook the city in the next year.
 Quraysh died in 1061, and was followed by his son, Muslim ibn Quraysh.

 As Muslim was a Shiite, he initially recognised the Caliph of Cairo but due to the growing power of the Seljuks accepted an alliance with Alp Arslan around the year 1066.
 His ties to the Seljuks were strengthened by a marriage to Safiyya, who was an aunt to the later Sultan Malik-Shah, but he seems to have explored anyways an alliance with the Fatimids.

 In 1077, he joined as Malik-Shah's vassal the sultan's brother emir Tutush I campaign to capture Aleppo during the reign of Sabiq ibn Mahmud of the Mirdasids.
 However, Muslim was personally fond of Sabiq, opposed a Seljuk takeover of Aleppo, and admonished the Kilabi chiefs for inviting Turkoman foreigners against their kinsman.
 Moreover, he persuaded the Kilab to defect from Tutush's army and had Waththab and Shabib reconcile with and join their brother Sabiq in Aleppo.
 Muslim informed Tutush that he was withdrawing from the siege, but before departing he entered Aleppo through Bab al-Iraq where he allowed his troops to sell the residents of Aleppo food and supplies.
 Tutush maintained the siege and had called for reinforcements from Malik Shah I before Muslim's withdrawal.
 On his way back to Mosul, Muslim encountered the 1,000 Seljuk reinforcements at Sinjar.
 After failing to persuade them to turn back, he sent Sabiq warnings of their presence.
 Sabiq sent for help from the Kilabi chief Abu Za'ida Muhammad ibn Za'ida who led a coalition of Arab tribesmen to ambush and rout the Seljuk reinforcements at Wadi Butnan, slaying most of them.
 This prompted Tutush to leave Aleppo.